Daniel-KM/Omeka-S-module-SearchSolr/README.md

         3. Edit the name of the label that will be used for facets and sort fields in the same page.
 The string will be automatically translated if it exists in Omeka.
+        4. There are options for the default search results.
+If wanted, the query may be nothing, all, or anything.
+See the [documentation].
 4. In admin or site settings
     1. To access to the search form, enable it in the main settings (for the admin board) and in the site settings (for the front-end sites).
 So the